 B&B says the EDPB suggests a range of factors to be considered when assessing the impact on the individual:

-o Assessment of impact.
+Assessment of impact.
 Consider the direct impact on data subjects as well as any broader possible consequences of the data processing (e.g., triggering legal proceedings).

-o Nature of the data.
+Nature of the data.
 Consider the level of sensitivity of the data as well as whether the data is already publicly available.

-o Status of the data subject.
+Status of the data subject.
 Consider whether the data subject’s status increases their vulnerability (e.g., children, other protected classes).

-o Scope of processing.
+Scope of processing.
 Consider whether the data will be closely held (lower risk) versus publicly disclosed, made accessible to a large number of persons, or combined with other data (higher risk).

-o Reasonable expectations of the data subject.
+Reasonable expectations of the data subject.
 Consider whether the data subject would reasonably expect their data to be processed/disclosed in this manner.

-o Status of the controller and data subject.
+Status of the controller and data subject.
 Consider negotiating power and any imbalances in authority between the controller and the data subject.

 It may be possible for the SSAD to take account of these factors, by identifying requests that would pose a high risk for individuals so that those requests receive additional attention.

-WP217 notes this is not purely quantitative.
+A classic risk methodology (looking at severity and likelihood) can be used in assessing risk.

+This is not a purely quantitative exercise; while a request's metrics (e.g. number of data subjects affected) is relevant, it is not determinative – a potentially significant impact on a single data subject should still be considered.

-Provisional balance
+3. Provisional balance

 Once legitimate interests of the controller or third party and those of the individual have been considered, they can be balanced.
-Ensuring data protection obligations are met assists with the balancing but is not determinative (e.g., SSAD ensuring standard contractual clauses in place with requesters regarding adequate protection of data is helpful but not determinative).
+Ensuring other data protection obligations are met assists with the balancing but is not determinative (e.g., SSAD ensuring standard contractual clauses in place with requesters regarding adequate protection of data is helpful, because it perhaps reduces risk for individuals, but it is not determinative).

-Additional safeguards
+4. Additional safeguards